dcwarwick/dcwarwick.github.io/_posts/2016-09-01-bem-breaking-down-designs.markdown

 It will help you break down the designs you are tasked with producing into the rectangular segments your web page is going to be built from.

 ## What is BEM?
-In brief, as you can google as well as I can, BEM is a CSS selector class naming convention.
+In brief, as you can trawl the internet as well as I can, BEM is a CSS selector class naming convention.
 It suggests naming your classes by blocks, elements and modifiers hence BEM.
 When used correctly you will find that BEM helps:

 ## Why use BEM?
 - Reduce CSS specificity.
 - Reduce SCSS depth (I'll come back to SCSS in another post).
 - Improves reusability/transferability of your CSS.
-- Stipulates that you should not use tag names and IDs for CSS selectors (crikey my drafts folder is filling up).
+- Encourages you not use tag names and IDs for CSS selectors (crikey my drafts folder is filling up).

 ## What does it look like?